A Balanced Calorie Diet (ABC Diet)

 Dog Allergies & Food Intolerance https://brothersdogfood.com/blogs/blog/allergies-food-intolerance-caused-by-leaky-gut

-Low fat diet food makes it more difficult for the dog to lose weight than with A Balanced Calorie Diet (ABC Diet), because when fat is reduced, more carbohydrates are added to replace them and they are often high glycemic carbs which, combined with the other carbs, cause blood sugar levels to rise which triggers the pancreas to produce insulin.
+Low fat, diet dog food makes it more difficult to lose weight than with A Balanced Calorie Diet (ABC Diet), because when fat is reduced, more carbohydrates are added to replace them and they are often high glycemic carbs which, combined with the other carbs, cause blood sugar levels to rise which triggers the pancreas to produce insulin.
 Insulin directs the body to remove the excess Glucose and store it as fat - the exact opposite of what you want to have happen.

 The dramatic increase in Pancreatitis in dogs is alarming, and the medical professionals do not know what causes it.
 When you change a dogs diet from 2% carbs to 50% to 75% carbohydrates, when it was designed to eat a diet that is predominantly meat and fat, I would think it logical to look at the one thing that has changed - which is their diet.
 The pancreas rarely had to produce the enzyme Amylase, which breaks down carbohydrates, in the past when its diet was 98% meat and fat and only 2% carbohydrates.